LAA214 Landscape Perspectives in Planning of Residencial Areas. Design Project

 Teaching language: NO

 This course starts in Fall parallel.
 This course has teaching/evaluation in Fall parallel, .

 Course frequency: Annually

 Lectures.
 Seminars/discussion groups.
+Exercises on landscape grading.
 Project work in groups.
 Individuell project work.
 Excursions.

 The students receive weekly supervision, both in groups and individually.
 Lectures.